noahehall/theBookOfNoah/0current/aws/exams/services/database/dynamodb.md

 ## best practices

-- determine your consistent pattern for each request
+- determine your consistency pattern for each request
   - the default is eventually consistent, but you can choose strongly consistency
   - strongly consistency costs more than eventually
 - design your data model for requests that are evenly distributed across partitions
   - updating a single attribute in an item requires rewriting the entire item
+  - the recommended item size is under 4kb
 - read through the architecture section below, then read through it again
 - monitoring and troubleshooting: watch your metrics
   - autoscaling takes time to get right, ensure your target utilization matches the spikes in your request patterns